 This portfolio has a target allocation of 100% short-term fixed income securities.
 It is designed for funds with a spending horizon of three years or less.
-It is generally appropriate for short-term reserves, pass-through, or that portion of a fund that will be distributed within three years.
+It is generally appropriate for short-term reserves, pass- through, or that portion of a fund that will be distributed within three years.

 Asset Class Target Min.
 Max.
-Benchmark

-Money Market Funds 50% 50.0% 100.0% U.S. Treasury Bills
+Benchmark Money Market Funds 50.0% 50.0% 100.0% U.S. Treasury Bills Short Term Bonds 50.0% 0.0% 50.0% Citigroup Gov't/Credit 1-3 Yrs.

-080317 Page 8 of 14